Minus24Exp/Jacy/docs/en_docs/dev.md

 ```

 #### Functions, `func` keyword
-To define a function in Yocto you need to use `func` keyword:
+To define a function in Jacy you need to use `func` keyword:
 ```
 func a //...
 ```